Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 In Figure 6.1C, the signal is “House and what the house’s phenomenal characteristics are like”.
 When this signal is read, those who read the signal will get the information of “House and what the house’s phenomenal characteristics are like”.
 That is, they will not get information of “House” alone but will also get the information of what the house looks like.
 Likewise, in Figure 6.1D, the signal of the signaling pattern of a neural process is “House and what the house’s phenomenal characteristics are like”.
 Other neural processes that read the signal from this signaling pattern will get the information of both the “House” and “what the house’s phenomenal characteristics are like”.
 For the consciousness neural process, because of the available information and because of its specialized ability, the signaling state in Figure 6.1E that has the information of the conscious awareness and experience of the house and of what the house’s phenomenal characteristics are like can be generated.
 This is how the house as it appears with all its phenomenal characteristics occurs in our minds.
 And, similarly, this is, in general, how all the qualia as they appear with all their phenomenal characteristics occur in our minds.

 Now, the question is how can such a signaling pattern that has the information of what the phenomenal characteristics are like (such as 6.1D) and such a signaling state that has the information of the conscious awareness and experience of what the phenomenal characteristics are like and the conscious awareness and experience of the former conscious awareness and experience (such as 6.1E) be created?
-The answer is, because it is evident that they can be created as can be seen in billions of humans nowadays and in the past, it must be basically possible for some signaling patterns and signaling states to have such information and it must be possible for some neural processes to create such signaling patterns and signaling states.
+The answer is, because it is evident that they can be created as can be seen in billions of humans nowadays and in the past, it must be basically possible for some signaling patterns and signaling states to have such information and for some neural processes to create such signaling patterns and signaling states.
 It is a brute fact.

 If we consider the matter in general, it is not very surprising or improbable that these happen.
-There have been innumerable kinds of neural processes with myriads kind of signaling patterns and signaling states for various neural functions in various parts of the nervous system since the nervous system appeared in this world hundreds of millions of years ago: to maintain basic, vital functions, to keep various blood constituents within normal ranges, to process various kinds of sensory signals, to do diverse kinds of cognitive functions, to control the functions of different type of its effectors, and so forth.
+There have been innumerable kinds of neural processes with myriad kinds of signaling patterns and signaling states for various neural functions in various parts of the nervous system since the nervous system appeared in this world hundreds of millions of years ago: to maintain basic, vital functions, to keep various blood constituents within normal ranges, to process various kinds of sensory signals, to do diverse kinds of cognitive functions, to control the functions of different type of its effectors, and so forth.
 All of these need evolved specialized neural processes with specific signaling patterns and specific signaling states of their own.
 The quale neural processes are just neural processes with their own specific functions – to create signaling patterns that are qualia, and the consciousness neural process is just one neural process with its own specific function – to create specific signaling states that are conscious awareness and conscious experiences of qualia.
 It is just the fundamental nature of this universe that these are possible: some signaling patterns can be qualia, and some signaling states can be conscious awareness and conscious experiences of qualia; some neural processes can evolve to create such signaling patterns, and some neural process – the consciousness neural process – can evolve to create such signaling states.

 (The physical question of “By what neural circuits and by what neural mechanisms can the consciousness neural process create conscious awareness and conscious experiences?” is being studied by many neuroscientists, and the answers are emerging, such as joint parietal-frontal-cingulate activation, cortico-cortical or thalamo-cortical γ-band oscillations, cortical neural synchronization or top-down recurrent, reentrant, or resonant activities between neural processes underlying conscious perception [50,64-74], the attractor activity in networks of pyramidal cells in the cerebral cortex [75,76,77], or the operational architectonics [78,79,80].
 As the issue is very complex and lengthy, I would like to refer the readers to some of the references that are quite revealing for more information.)